-In addition, we also entered into derivative instrument arrangements to hedge the Company's exposure to currencies other than the U.S. dollar, mainly put and call options to sell Euro for U.S. dollars, put and call options to sell AUD") for U.S. dollars and forward contracts to sell AUD for U.S. dollars, forward contracts to sell Euro for U.S. dollars and forward contracts to sell U.S. dollars for South Korean Won ("KRW").
+In addition, we also entered into derivative instrument arrangements to hedge the Company's exposure to currencies other than the U.S. dollar, mainly put and call options to sell Euro for U.S. dollars, put and call options to sell Australian dollars ("AUD") for U.S. dollars and forward contracts to sell Euro for U.S. dollars and forward contracts to sell Euro for U.S. dollars for South Korean Won ("KRW").
 These derivative instruments are not designated as cash flow hedges.